In-It-Together/c3_useState_Timer/README.md

 ## The Challenge: Build Your Own Counter

-Now that you have a basic understanding of how state works and how we used it to build a really simple timer, we want you to flex your own creative developer muscles and **build your own timer**.
+Now that you have a basic understanding of how state works and how we used it to build a really simple counter, we want you to flex your own creative developer muscles and **build your own counter**.

 If you want to get the most out of this challenge: